Vibrant Spring Produce Perfect for your Meal Planning Needs

-We love it when the spring fruits and vegetables come out to play.
+Don’t you love it when spring produce come out to play?
+Of course we do!
+We’re all giddy when the spring fruits and vegetables are in season.
 Time to go beyond the winter squash and potatoes and get fresh with green ingredients.
 Spring vegetables are tangy, spicy and sour which makes for some really interesting cooking.

 The globe artichoke, also known as French artichoke, is a prickly vegetable made of the flower bud of a thistle plant.
 They grow on stalks, much like a sunflower.
 Most stalks have a large bud on top and smaller (baby artichoke) buds underneath.